 When To Consult A Doctor

 If your boil or cyst does not seem to go away on its own and you experience symptoms such as fever and pain, then you should get it checked by a general physician.
-Early diagnosis and treatment can help speed the healing and recovery process.
+Early diagnosis and treatment can help speed up the healing and recovery process.
+While cysts and boils do eventually go away on their own, they can get uncomfortable, in which case medical professionals specializing in dermatology can help.

 - Surgery – If the boil has developed into an abscess and is bigger in size, the best option is to make a small incision and drain the pus out.
 Once that is done, your doctor will put a sterilized gauze to soak up the remaining pus.

-- Medications– If you see more than one boil clustered together, it is called a carbuncle.
-In this case, antibiotics are administered through a drip to contain the infection.
+- Medications – If you see more than one boil clustered together, it is called a carbuncle.
+In this case, antibiotics are administered through a drip to contain the skin infection.
 After that, surgery is conducted to drain the pus from the carbuncle and the surgery site is sterilized with an antiseptic solution and allowed to heal before closing up the wound.

 - Medications – If your cyst develops due to an infection, you can take medications such as antibiotics or corticosteroids as a way to treat cysts.
 These medications might help reduce the infection.